 DIRECTION FOR WEB-TRAVELLERS:

-If you want to resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 through 2022.
-(There are now over 1000 daily entries on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+To resume daily titillations on our related blog 'Daily Illustrated Nonsense', click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
+(As of September 2023, there are over 1200 unique entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+The 'Daily' format has the advantage of including some videos and other material that are not shown here on this topic-based blog.